-NAL OSB Color 6x4 In 2022-2023, Operation School Bell helped serve 1,343 students!
+NAL OSB Color 6x4 In 2024-25, Operation School Bell helped serve 1,291 students!

 Operation School Bell is our signature program that began in 1987.
 This program provides new school clothing to students in need.
-Students are referred through the schools in the High Desert (TK – 12th grade) to attend one of our shopping events at Victor Valley’s retail stores.
-Volunteer members assist students in the selection of school-appropriate clothing.
+Students are referred through schools in the High Desert (TK – 12th grade) to attend one of our shopping events at Victor Valley’s retail stores.
+Volunteer members assist students and parents in the selection of school-appropriate clothing.

 We know that if properly clothed, and with a sense of pride in their appearance, students attend school with anticipation, improved attendance, higher academic performance, and enhanced interaction with peers and staff.